Rishi-Bhati/TheNagger/README.md

 ## Why I Built This

-My brain has the memory of a goldfish 🐟.
+My brain has the memory of a goldfish (yeah)...
 I forget stuff within minutes, so I built something that literally annoys me until I do the damn task.
-It’s less of a to-do list and more like a personal bully that keeps nagging me—basically my own toxic productivity buddy.
+It’s less of a to-do list and more like a personal bully that keeps nagging me (literally), basically my own toxic productivity buddy.

 If you're like me and need constant, relentless reminders to get things done, this bot is for you.